Cloud Streaming

 As of September 2020, iPhone iOS is still lacking the MSEs, so that is the only device where this approach doesn’t work.
 In that case, you should use dynamically generated HLS playlists, while in this approach it is again convenient to use frag-MP4.

-For more information about the frag-MP4 structure, see this stack overflow post and this github repository.
+For more information about the frag-MP4 structure, see this stack overflow post.

 MP4 is described extensively in this document.